Tetz95/linux-g13-driver/README.md

 #Readme File

+This code was forked from Jim Gupta at https://code.google.com/p/linux-g13-driver/

+I've forked this code because Google Code is not deprecated and I don't want it lost.
+Since then, I've started playing with it a little bit (Mostly directory structure and symantic changes for use with git).

+I haven't changed the fundamental code because I'm by no means a coder, but we'll see what happens from here.
+I'll eventually write a .service file for systemd and perhaps package it for the AUR.
+The service file should work with Ubuntu 15.04 and above.

 # Notes #
-I've only tried this on Ubuntu 11.04 64 bit version.
-No promises that it will work on your version even if it's the same.
+I've tried this on Arch Linux and it works so far.
+I haven't tried it in Ubuntu but it should work there, too.

 # Requirements #
 libusb-1.0
-if you don't have it, you can get it by "sudo apt-get install libusb-1.0"
+If you don't have it, you can get it by "sudo apt-get install libusb-1.0"

 Java version 1.6 or higher